lujiefsi/CrashTuner/analysis.md

 3. "startFS.sh" perform the static analysis.
 4. ""com.ict.main.Driver -target 1"  perfroms profile.

+you can spilt the script and run the analysis step by step.

 All logs exists "./CrashTuner/logs", you can check them while the test is running